robsmi-msfte/AVDBlueprint/README.md

 > [!NOTE]
 > The following sub-sections are example methods available to assign the AVD Blueprint.
 There are sample assignment files in the Github repository in the 'Examples & Samples' folder.

-### Manage the Blueprint using a local repository of Blueprint files and customized files to import and assign using PowerShell (Windows device)
+### Manage and Deploy the AVD Blueprint using a local repository of Blueprint files and customized files to import and assign using PowerShell (Windows device)

 This method performs all activities on the local machine.
 This example uses Visual Studio Code as the tool to edit, save, connect to Azure, and deploy.
 Several extensions make working with ARM templates a little easier: